hb100/blog/content/posts/Fully automated blog.md

 ---
 Based on [NetworkChuck's YT video](https://www.youtube.com/watch?v=dnE7c0ELEH8) I got inspired and created my first blog.
 Fully automated, with the use of Obsidian.
 Below the adapted instructions.
 I leave as much as possible in tact, but I am not using hostinger, I just leave the files within github.
 Also I struggled with the images, while this didn't work for me.
 Thanks to some help of chatgtp I found the solution.

-Because I use Windows, I removed the Linux/ Mac instructions, but in general it is the same, except the scripts, which you needs to adapt in that case (use chatgtp)
+Because I use Windows, I removed the Linux/ Mac instructions, but in general it is the same, except the scripts, which you needs to adapt in that case (use chatgtp).

 Hope it will help you, have fun!